A lot of my professional clients are puzzled by this and ask: why is customization still required in a well-defined resume?

 This is a subtle, yet strategic, content customization which can be applied throughout your file.

 Finally, don’t let content customizing overwhelm you.
 Some job seekers take customizing too far and completely re-write their resume from scratch every time they apply for a job.
 This is laborious and unnecessary.
-If you’ve had help developing a stellar starter resume then only minor content tweaks should be required.
+If you’ve had help developing a stellar starter resume only minor content tweaks should be required.

 Visit me online at: www.CareerImpressions.ca to learn more about my award-winning resume writing, interview coaching, and job search strategies for top professionals and executives located across Canada and the USA.